n1cef/kPM/README.md

   > Kraken is under development and not complete yet!
 Use at your own risk.

   <h3>
-    Kraken is the package manager for Kraken OS, a new Linux distribution built entirely from source.
+    Kraken is a package manager for Kraken OS, a new Linux distribution built entirely from source.
 Designed for researchers and scientists, Kraken OS provides a highly customizable and optimized environment tailored for advanced computing needs.
 Kraken follows a source-based approach, allowing users to compile packages from source for maximum performance and flexibility.
 This ensures fine-grained control over dependencies, compilation options, and system configuration, making it a powerful choice for those who need a fully customizable Linux experience.
   </h3>
 </div>